spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/0-index.md

 # Getting Started

-This section shows how to create streaming data pipelines with existing stream applications and deploy them using Spring Cloud Data Flow.
+This section shows how to create streaming data pipelines with existing stream applications and deploy them by using Spring Cloud Data Flow.